velis74/django-project-base/docs/source/index.rst

 * Project users editor.
 Invite users to project.
 Assign them into roles.
 * Roles management & rights assignment.
 * Tags editor & manager + support API for marking tagged items with their colours or icons
+* Various Vue components for visualising the above in browsers

 Index: